DougReeder/aframe-dial/README.md

 # Dial for A-Frame WebXR

 A component with a transparent bezel texture and dynamic pie-wedge shape, suitable for a timer, gauge, or button with cooldown timer.
+It ignores scene lighting.
 Packaged for the [A-Frame](https://aframe.io) framework for [WebXR](https://immersive-web.github.io/).

 ![sample screenshot](assets/dial-screenshot.png)